 - Spit: This not-so-pleasant communication is the equivalent of a feline gasp of surprise.

-- Fur Position: The hair on a cat can telegraph emotional state.
-Fur is smooth in relaxed cats.
+- Fur Position: The hair on a cat can telegraph the emotional state.
+The fur is smooth in relaxed cats.
 Any kind of arousal -- fear, aggression, happiness, stress -- may prompt fluffed fur that stands straight off the body.
 For instance, you'll see a bottle brush tail when kitty becomes excited.

 Understanding cat vocabulary can help you become more attuned to what your cat has to say.
 But every cat is different, so pay attention to what your favorite feline does.
 Some cats develop their own way of communicating -- a particular meow, for example -- the same way people who speak the same language may have different regional accents.
 Watch your own kitty to learn the way he or she talks.